Do you use great email signatures?Last updated by Tom Bui [SSW] 23 days ago.See history

 Email signatures are a great way of adding some advertising and branding.
-You should always use a nice email signature for external emails .
-Internally, you shouldn't use any or just use a short one (just your name or initials).
+You should always use a nice email signature for external emails.
+Internally, you may use a short one (just your name or initials).

 Full email signatures (for external recipients) are great when they have:

 A little branding and advertising (can be a tagline or company news), so people know instantly who it is from

 - Your phone number (in international format - it's important to add the country code so people from all around the world can easily add you to their contacts - as per Do you know the right format to show phone numbers?)